NASA-Planetary-Science/MoonMag/README.md

 The main repository is mirrored at https://github.com/NASA-Planetary-Science/MoonMag; any pull requests should be submitted to https://github.com/itsmoosh/MoonMag.

+## Acknowledging MoonMag
+Thank you for your interest in MoonMag!
+Please consider alerting us to your work (marshall.j.styczinski@jpl.nasa.gov).
+Suggested acknowledgement in publications: "Data used in this work were generated with the open source MoonMag framework hosted on GitHub."

 ## Quick start
 * Run the file `runMoonMag.py` using a Python 3 interpreter.